-1. No heat may be added to the waters of Puerto Rico, which would cause the temperature of any site to exceed 90 °F (32.2 °C).

-- 2. The waters of Puerto Rico must not contain floating debris, scum, or other floating materials attributable to discharges in amounts sufficient to be unsightly or deleterious to the existing or designated uses of the water body. - 3.
+- 1. Except by natural causes, no heat may be added to the waters of Puerto Rico, which would cause the temperature of any site to exceed 86 °F (30 °C). - 2.
+The waters of Puerto Rico must not contain floating debris, scum, or other floating materials attributable to discharges in amounts sufficient to be unsightly or deleterious to the existing or designated uses of the water body. - 3.
 Solids from wastewater sources must not cause deposition in or be deleterious to the existing or designated uses of the waters. - 4.
 Taste and odor-producing substances must not be present in amounts that will interfere with the use for potable water supply, or will render any undesirable taste or odor to edible aquatic life. - 5.
-These waters shall be free from other pathogenic organisms different to coliforms and enterococci.
+The waters of Puerto Rico shall be substantially free from floating non-petroleum oils and greases as well as petroleum derived oils and greases.

-C. Monitoring Requirements
+D. Monitoring Requirements